Time Periods

 In one scene, Sahni's character had to fall at the feet of the zamindar, played by Murad, and beg him to spare his land.
 Unbeknownst to Sahni, Bimal Roy had instructed Murad to suddenly jerk his feet away.
 Murad ended up kicking Sahni hard in the face.
 Shocked and humiliated, Sahni began sobbing in anger.
 Murad immediately rushed to embrace him and explained the situation.

-Amiya Chakravarty's Seema was acclaimed for its performances and won Nutan her first Filmfare award.
-Sahni was paired with her for the first time.
-In the same year, he was also cast in Garm Coat, the first film of Cine Co-operative, a consortium consisting of Balraj Sahni, Rajinder Singh Bedi and Geeta Bali, among others.
+Amiya Chakravarty's Seema was acclaimed for its performances and plot.
+In the same year (1955), he was also cast in Garm Coat, the first film of Cine Co-operative, a consortium consisting of Balraj Sahni, Rajinder Singh Bedi and Geeta Bali, among others.
 It was an adaptation of Nikolai Gogol's short story titledThe Overcoat.

-Lal Batti was another film produced by Cine Co-operative, and the only film Balraj Sahni ever directed.
+Lal Batti (1957) was another film produced by Cine Co-operative, and the only film Balraj Sahni ever directed.
 He was drawn to the theme of the film becaue of his deep interest in social realism and a passion to tell stories of common people.
-He co-directed the film with Krishan Chopra.
+Balraj co-directed the film with Krishan Chopra.
 The film didn't work and the consortium had to be shut down.
 Sahni never directed another film after this.
+In 1957, he lent his voice to Hrishikesh Mukherjee's directorial debut Musafir.

-Anuradha was Balraj Sahni's second film with Hrishikesh Mukherjee, following Musafir, Mukherjee's directorial debut.
+Anuradha was Balraj Sahni's first acting role in a Hrishikesh Mukherjee film.
 It also marked the debut of Leela Naidu, a former Miss India pageant winner.
-The film was based on a short story by Sachin Bhowmick, who co-wrote the screenplay with Rajinder Singh Bedi.
 Anuradha also marked Pandit Ravi Shankar's return to Hindi cinema as a composer, following his earlier work in Dharti Ke Lal and Neecha Nagar.
 Balraj Sahni's performance as the dutiful doctor received widespread acclaim.

-Bimal Roy's Kabuliwala was his tribute to Rabindranath Tagore.
-Sahni felt a deep connection to Tagore and his larger-than-life persona.
-His time at Santiniketan allowed him to engage more closely with Tagore's ideas, deepening his admiration and respect for the poet.
+Bimal Roy's Kabuliwala (1961) was his tribute to Rabindranath Tagore.
+Sahni, who always felt a deep connection to Tagore, found an opportunity to indluge in it once again.
 The film, based on Tagore's short story, explores the bond between an Afghan dry-fruit seller and a little girl.
 To prepare for the role, Sahni disappeared from home a couple of weeks before shooting and took up accommodation in a colony of Pathans in Sion.
 He learned their language, studied their demeanour and body language, and poured it all into his portrayal of Abdul Rahman Khan.

-Anpadh was an attempt to spread the message of educating the girl child.
+Anpadh (1962) was an attempt to spread the message of educating the girl child.
 In the film, Sahni appeared in a rare negative role.
 He played the heroine's brother, who loved her deeply but did not see the value in giving her an education — in fact, he became an obstacle to it.
 Jawaharlal Nehru, the then Prime Minister, was a strong proponent of women's education, and the film was designed to promote that message.
-The music by Madan Mohan is considered one of his most notable works.

 Many artists affiliated with communism felt betrayed when China waged war against India.
 Though they had sympathised with China's brand of communism, the conflict left them disillusioned.
-As a result, several left-leaning actors chose to participate in Chetan Anand's Haqeeqat.
+As a result, several left-leaning actors chose to participate in Chetan Anand's Haqeeqat (1964).
 Balraj Sahni, an avowed leftist, was among them, along with Kaifi Azmi, M.S.
 Sathyu, and Shaukat Kaifi.
+Waqt (1965), one of Hindi cinema's first popular multi-starrers, featured Balraj Sahni as the patriarch of a family that disintegrates and finds each other by the end of the film.
+It featured Balraj Sahni's most well known appearance in a film song: "Ae meri zohra-jabeen".

 Sunghursh was an adaptation of Mahasweta Devi's Layli Admaner Aayna, a Bengali novella about a family of thugs in 19th-century Benares.
 Sahni's role had shades of grey and placed him opposite a young Sanjeev Kumar, while also reuniting him with Dilip Kumar after Hulchul (1951).